Why ‘Ozark’ Should Be a Model for Villain Origin Stories

 Those motivations defangs the villains whose origins the movies are portraying, therefore, making them suck.

-By itself, any single movie following one of these arcs can work; Joker is a compelling movie which required arc #3 for it to make sense.
-But when this principle of “The bad guy is really the good guy” is applied on a mass scale, Hollywood is basically telling us there are no real bad guys, including the villains that we have been told for decades are so fun to hate.
+Any single movie following one of these arcs can work by itself; Joker is a compelling movie that requires arc #3 for it to make sense.
+But when this principle of “The bad guy is really the good guy” is applied on a mass scale, Hollywood basically tells us there are no real bad guys, including the villains we have been told for decades are so fun to hate.

 As someone who takes pride in his ongoing top ten movie villains ranking of all time, I was in despair over this Hollywood trend.
 Hollywood was purposely de-mythologizing our favorite villains, and they were doing it because (my theory only), they have no idea how to make a Hollywood movie centered around an unapologetically bad villain.